yyyaohhh/tp/docs/UserGuide.md

 <!-- * Table of Contents -->
 <page-nav-print />

-ModCraft is an app that provides a **fast and easy way** for Computer Science students from National University of Singapore (NUS) to **track courses to take to meet graduation requirements** and **plan courses to take**.
-You can interact with it using a Command Line Interface (CLI), and it has a Graphical User Interface (GUI) created with JavaFX.
+ModCraft is a desktop application built for students from National University of Singapore (NUS) to help them **track and organise their academic journey**.
+With ModCraft serving as your **personal study planner**, you can easily:

-ModCraft can serve as a **study planner** for your journey in NUS.
-With ModCraft, you can easily:
+* Keep track the courses you have taken

-* Add in modules you have taken
+* Plan ahead to fufill graduation requirements
-* Add in modules you plan to take
+* Continously adjust your study plan to new changes

-* Delete modules you would like to drop
+And much more!

-* Update grades of your modules
+ModCraft streamlines the stressful process of course planning by providing a seamless user experience.
+It is tailored for efficiency through a Command Line Interface (CLI), complemented by the convenience of a Graphical User Interface (GUI) developed using JavaFX.

-**And many more!**
+## Using this Guide

 This User Guide provides a guide of how to set up ModCraft and a description of useful commands to use.
 If you are a beginner, we recommend that you start with the [Quick start](#quick-start) guide.
 Otherwise, feel free to explore the various features from the [Table of Contents](#table-of-contents) below.